-- The design operating pressure must not be greater than the available source pressure. - The design operating pressure must account for peak-use times and supply-line pressures at final buildout for the entire system. - Maintain the air-relief and vacuum-breaker valves by using hydraulic-pressuresustaining values. - Install VFD systems to lengthen the life of older pipes and fittings until the golf course can afford a new irrigation system. - An irrigation system should also have high- and low-pressure sensors that shut down the system in case of breaks and malfunctions. - Pumps should be sized to provide adequate flow and pressure. - Pumps should be equipped with control systems to protect distribution piping. - System checks and routine maintenance on pumps, valves, programs, fittings, and sprinklers should follow the manufacturer's recommendations. - Monitor pumping station power consumption. - Monthly bills should be monitored over time to detect a possible increase in power usage. - Compare the power used with the amount of water pumped.
+- The design operating pressure must not be greater than the available source pressure. - The design operating pressure must account for peak-use times and supply-line pressures at final buildout for the entire system. - Maintain the air-relief and vacuum-breaker valves by using hydraulic-pressure-sustaining values. - Install VFD systems to lengthen the life of older pipes and fittings until the golf course can afford a new irrigation system. - An irrigation system should also have highand low-pressure sensors that shut down the system in case of breaks and malfunctions. - Pumps should be sized to provide adequate flow and pressure. - Pumps should be equipped with control systems to protect distribution piping. - System checks and routine maintenance on pumps, valves, programs, fittings, and sprinklers should follow the manufacturer's recommendations. - Monitor pumping station power consumption.
+Enlist help of an irrigation designer to perform a pump station energy audit to reveal ways to increase efficiency and performance and reduce expenses. - Monthly bills should be monitored over time to detect a possible increase in power usage. - Compare the power used with the amount of water pumped.
 Requiring more power to pump the same amount of water may indicate a problem with the pump motor(s), control valves, or distribution system. - Quarterly checks of amperage by qualified pump personnel may more accurately indicate increased power usage and thus potential problems.